Death is the most painful way of losing someone. Painful even to think of, but we need to accept.

 Today my sister in law passed away.
 She left behind a husband, four grown up children and numbers of grandkids.
 She maybe still young to die, but who are we ask the One above who knows more than we do.
 I have witnessed her struggle and battling with her illness.
 For 2 years, she underwent dialysis treatment twice a week.

 She never gave up life, after each treatment, you can never see any trace of health problem in her.
 She attended her officework, do her daily routine as a mother, wife and grandmother to her family.
 She never complained she sees life beautiful in many ways.
-But who knows, she is crying inside her thinking that
+But who knows, she is crying inside her thinking that she will soon leave her family.

 Life is so unpredictable.
 She was there yesterday singing and laughing with us.